 At Friends of the Earth Canada’s urging, the Globe had sent a reporter to Colorado to investigate Crestone Peak Resources and the public complaints about its operations in the state.
-The Globe story was put in limbo back in March 2020 by the advent of the COVID-19 pandemic.

 Specifically, Crestone Peak Resources, according to the Colorado Attorney General, gave US$600,000:

 US$300,000 to the Senate Majority Fund which is “dedicated to regaining a Republican majority in the Colorado Senate” as part of a $600,000 campaign to defeat Proposition 112, a 2018 referendum to improve environmental, health and safety regulations governing fracking in Colorado

 US$100,000 went to Protect Colorado Now, the political arm of Coloradans for Responsible Energy Development (CRED), created by Pac/West Communications to leverage corporate money to counter the popular cry for greater regulation and accountability from the oil and gas industry

 The Canada Pension Plan Investment Board is claiming the money did not come from its funds because Crestone Peak made the donation.
 However, Crestone is 95% owned by the CPPIB and at the time Avik Dey (CPPIB’s Managing Director, Head of Energy and Resources) and at least two other CPPIB employees were members of the Crestone Board of Directors.